25prabhu10/notes/docs/Languages/HTML/Modern_Image_Delivery_Techniques.md

 # Modern Image Delivery Techniques

 You want your website to be blazing fast, so you have minified and compressed all the files delivered to the user.
 But still there is a significant delay in page loading time.
-This is because of the images being used on the web page.
+This is because of the images being used on the web page

 According to some analysis of website loading time, it was concluded that nearly 50% of the network traffic was being consumed by the images.
 Which requires is a lot of network bandwidth.
-So, to improve the page load time we need to optimize the images and the way they are being delivered.
+So, to improve the page load time we need to optimize the images and the way they are being delivered

 As per google lighthouse, here are 4 Simple ways of Image Optimizations